KDE/cutehmi/extensions/CuteHMI/DataAcquisition.0/README.md

 #### TL;DR

-To determine whether it works at all, type the following in the console.
+To determine whether it will work at all, type the following in the console.
 ```
 # service.start()
 CuteHMI.2: [NOTIFICATION] Service 'Database Service' has started.